Lecture Notes in Cosmology: Short summary of the thermal history of the universe

 We have just used the \textbf{effective field theory} of the weak interaction in assuming $\sigma \propto G_{\rm F}^2T^2$.
 An effective field theory is a low energy approximation of the full theory.
-Indeed, the cross section $\sigma \propto G_{\rm F}^2T^2$ diverges at high energies and this is unphysical.
-In the case of the weak interaction, we have chosen to work at an energy scale much smaller than 80 GeV, which is the mass of the boson vector $W^\pm$ (which mediates the weak interaction).
-In this approximation, it is as if the boson vectors $W^\pm$ and $Z^0$ had infinite masses and therefore the range of the weak interaction is zero.
+Indeed, the cross section $\sigma \propto G_{\rm F}^2T^2$ diverges at high energies, and this is unphysical.
+In the case of the weak interaction, we have chosen to work at an energy scale much smaller than 80 GeV, which is the mass of the vector boson $W^\pm$ that mediates the weak interaction.
+In this approximation, the boson vectors $W^\pm$ and $Z^0$ have infinite masses; therefore, the range of the weak interaction is zero.
 In other words, we have considered the interactions of Eq.~\eqref{neutrinosinteractions} as if they occurred in a point.
-The result 1 MeV $\ll$ 80 GeV is consistent with the effective field theory approximation and thus is reliable.
+The result 1 MeV $\ll$ 80 GeV is consistent with the effective field theory approximation and, thus, is reliable.

-Another approximation that we have used is the neutrino masslessness.
-Even considering a small mass $m_\nu c^2 \lesssim 0.1$ eV, the above calculation is solid, since $m_\nu c^2 \ll k_{\rm B}T \sim 1$ MeV.
-The condition $m c^2 \ll k_{\rm B}T$ for a generic particle of mass $m$ in thermal equilibrium guarantees that such particle is relativistic, as we shall demonstrate later.
+Another approximation that we have used is the masslessness of neutrinos.
+Even considering a small mass $m_\nu c^2 \lesssim 0.1$ eV, the above calculation is solid since $m_\nu c^2 \ll k_{\rm B}T \sim 1$ MeV.
+The condition $m c^2 \ll k_{\rm B}T$ for a generic particle of mass $m$ in thermal equilibrium guaranties that such a particle is relativistic.

 Other kinds of interactions involving neutrinos are those of annihilation, such as: